Common Signs of Betrayal Trauma: Why You Feel Disoriented

 | Reality | You disagree on facts, but you don’t doubt your sanity. | You question if anything in the past was real. |

-| Physical State | You might be stressed or frustrated temporarily. | Your nervous system is in constant “Fight or Flight” (Hypervigilance) |
+| Physical State | You might be stressed or frustrated temporarily. | Your thoughts and body stay on high alert, scanning for what changed. |

 | Trust | Trust is strained but the “foundation” is still there. | The foundation is gone; you stop trusting your own judgment. |